 Deep into the Rabbit Hole

-Infiltrating an organization via inducing an employee to activate a malicious code is based on two core weakness points: The human factor which is quite easy and the ease of finding a technical vulnerability in the software used by the employee as described earlier.
+Infiltrating an organization via inducing an employee to activate a malicious code is based on two core weaknesses points: The human factor which is quite easy and the ease of finding a technical vulnerability in the software used by the employee as described earlier.
 There are multiple defense approaches addressing the human factor mostly revolving around training and education and the expected improvement is linear and slow.
 Addressing the second technical weakness is today’s one of the main lines of business in the world of cybersecurity, hence endpoint protection and more precisely preventing infiltration.

 Tackling The Ease of Finding a Vulnerability